AmirManshadi/AmirManshadi/README.md

 Hi, I’m Amirhossein Pourimanshad a 19 years old guy from Tehran

-I was introduced to the world of programming about a year ago and immediately fell in love with it, so I'm here to follow my passion to be a creator.
+I was introduced to the world of programming in 2020 and immediately fell in love with it, so I'm here to follow my passion to be a creator.

 SKILLS :   C/C++  /   CMD   /   HTML  /   CSS